M-Patek/Evolver-P/SPECIFICATION.md

 * **Non-Commutativity:** $A \times B \neq B \times A$.
 Reordering the trace invalidates the result.
 * **Path Dependence:** The final state encodes the exact history of its derivation.
-* **Hardness:** Finding a path between two nodes in a Pizer Graph is related to the hardness of computing isogenies between supersingular elliptic curves (basis of SIDH/SQISign).
+* **Hardness:** Finding a specific path in a Pizer Graph is related to the hardness of computing isogenies between supersingular elliptic curves (SIDH/SQISign foundation).